skiptools/skip-ui/README.md

 ```

 As you can see, the `Text` type is defined just as it is in SwiftUI.
 We then use an `#if SKIP` block to implement the composable `View.ComposeContent` function for Android, while we stub the `body` var to satisfy the Swift compiler. `ComposeContent` makes the necessary Compose calls to render the component, applying the modifier from the given `context` as well as any applicable environment values.
-If `Text` had any child views, `ComposeContent` would call `child.Compose(context.content())` to compose its child content.
+If `Text` had any child views, `ComposeContent` would call `child.Compose(context: context.content())` to compose its child content.
+(Note that `View.Compose(context:)` delegates to `View.ComposeContent(context:)` after performing other bookkeeping operations, which is why we override `ComposeContent` rather than `Compose`.)

 ### Modifiers